why shop manta sleep

 How to Choose the Best Weighted Eye Mask for Sleep

-Serious about giving a weighted eye mask for sleep a shot?
-Then it's time to choose a weighted eye mask that’s right for you.
+Are you serious about giving a weighted eye mask for sleep a shot?
+Then it's time to choose a weighted eye mask for you.
 Here are a couple of pointers to get you started.

 Remember that a sleep mask rests on your face.
 Choose something that’s under 1 lb.
 As we mentioned earlier, 0.66 to 0.88 lbs should be fine.

-Direct eye pressure is a no-no. That’s why the best weighted eye mask for sleep should have eye cups.
+Direct eye pressure is a no-no. The best weighted eye mask for sleep should have eye cups.
 These protect your eyes by putting space between them and the mask.

 Evenly-distributed weight applies the right amount of pressure to all relaxation points.
 The best weighted eye mask for sleep shouldn’t feel heavier on one side or the other.